The Department offers a funding package to every graduate student it admits to the M.A. program.

 We offer many more assistantships, in addition to our specialized area fellowships and scholarships.
-Assistants typically receive a stipend of $5,000 to $10,000 per year.
-Assuming that they remain in good academic standing and make satisfactory academic progress, students admitted with assistantships can expect to receive four semesters of stipend support.
-(See below for these requirements.)
+Assistants typically receive a stipend of $5,000 to $10,000 in their first year and $10,000 in their second year.
+Assuming that they meet departmental requirements, students admitted with assistantships can expect to receive four semesters of stipend support, and we support many students over the summer.
+(See below for departmental requirements.)
 Support past this time is possible but should not be expected, and students receiving such support will be required to delay their registration in order to leave space in classes for students in their first or second year.
 In addition, in order to be eligible for an assistantship in the spring of their third year, students must be on track to complete the non-thesis degree requirements in that semester.

 - Some assistants work with professors doing such things as seeking research materials, proofreading, indexing books, and writing summaries of literature on a specific topic.